 In “exposing” the system of control of the music industry (through pop stars, lifestyle and the hits system), it’s important to realise that crisis are not contingent occurrences in the music ambience.
 “Accidents” can be invented by the pop music industry in order to renovate and perpetuate its control.
 But other types of accidents can be created in order to disrupt that control – scratch, glitch, noise, distortion, and so on.

-In the late 1990’s, P2P was fast becoming a popular tool for sharing music.
+… In the late 1990’s, P2P was fast becoming a popular tool for sharing music.
 It marked by far the most significant change in the way people consumed, and probably produced music at that time.
 The broad adoption of mp3 files as a standard music format for music sharing transformed the perception of quality of music reproduction, and consequently, the idea of fidelity and source.
 P2P was largely understood to be a direct threat to (if not the end of) the music industry, and issues of copyright infringement were dominating discussions in music.
+P2P directly influenced at least two major breakthroughs in digital music production.
+First, it enabled instant accessibility to raw material for free - digital files ready to be processed through whatever software.
+And second, it created a sense of disposability of music, a sort of devaluation of the object turned file (a license to be reckless with music).
+P2P enabled a new conceptual framework for music distribution, consumption and production: online sharing.

 Before P2P, the exchange of music online was limited to a two-way connection, inevitably under a contractual agreement between server (music source) and client (listener) that maintained the general control of music distribution online.
 In a P2P network, the client-server relationship is substituted by a decentralised network of multiple peers, where every peer (every person) connected in the network functions both as client and server.